Los Angeles Real Estate Attorney

 - The agreed sale price is fair and adequate

 - The agreement is just and reasonable

 - The terms in the contract are enforceable

 - The performance sought after is the same as promised in the contract

 Easements is one of the main real estate issues we handle.
 An easement is an interest in the land that another person has, which entitles the easement owner to use and enjoy the land without owning it.
 An easement owner is simply an owner of an interest in the property who has the right to use the property for a specific purpose.
 Easements can be created for a need, by prescription or voluntarily.

 Many real estate matters can be resolved through arbitration.
 This is generally a quicker and cheaper way to reach an agreement.
 The arbitration award is final and legally binding just as an order through the court.
 This process operates under the same principals and laws as a trial, but is less formal.
 Arbitration can be mandatory or voluntary and the terms can be binding or non- binding.
 If they are non-binding, the process is more like a mediation which attempts to help parties find a middle ground.
 For help in your easement or arbitration, contact a Los Angeles real estate attorney from the Law Office of Steven R. Lovett.

 Need a lawyer for your Los Angeles real estate law matter?

-If you are facing any type of residential or commercial real estate transaction, dealing with a breach of contract or need help with a landlord/tenant issue, contact our firm.
+If you are facing any type of residential or commercial real estate transaction, dealing with a breach of contract, contact our firm.
 We have almost 40years of experience helping individuals throughout Southern California resolve their real estate matters.